New Life in Exile

 Innovations are prerequisites for the existence and success of modern societies.
 They ensure their sustainability, form the basis for prosperity and are essential for addressing key problems of humanity.

-The Körber foundation therefore explores the conditions and processes under which the new emerges, invests in young talent, honours innovative approaches and shapes the framework conditions for a society open to innovation.
+The Körber-Stiftung therefore explores the conditions and processes under which the new emerges, invests in young talent, honours innovative approaches and shapes the framework conditions for a society open to innovation.

 However, innovations are also dependent on a society that is prepared to change and to deal with the new.
-Because of this the Körber Foundation also considers it important to discuss the opportunities and risks of innovation processes and to promote a climate of critical openness.
-To this end, the foundation provides platforms: In conferences, publications and expert networks the Körber Foundation drives the debate forward with operational ideas and its own expertise.
+Because of this the Körber-Stiftung also considers it important to discuss the opportunities and risks of innovation processes and to promote a climate of critical openness.
+To this end, the foundation provides platforms: In conferences, publications and expert networks the Körber-Stiftung drives the debate forward with operational ideas and its own expertise.

 Talk with, not about each other!

-For over 50 years, the Körber Foundation has been committed to international dialogue and dialogue across political, national and religious boundaries.
+For 60 years, Körber-Stiftung has been committed to international dialogue and dialogue across political, national and religious boundaries.
 We help to build bridges to overcome the absence of discussion and to initiate debate.

 We strengthen constructive dialogue with dialogue formats, competitions and encounters – open-ended, on equal terms and transparently.
 In doing so, we focus on diversity and inclusiveness.
 We shed light on the historical aspects of current conflicts and highlight both civil society and foreign and security policy perspectives for overcoming them.
 To this end, we examine different identities and promote a culture of mutual recognition in international relations.
 We sound out the scope for political action and show specific ways of working together.
 In this way we contribute to the identification of common values and interests and to the building of trust.

 Our target groups are social thinkers, (foreign) political decision-makers and multipliers of international dialogue.
 We place particular emphasis on strengthening the capacity for dialogue of decision-makers in the next generation.
 We take our programmes around Europe, the Middle East and Asia.
-We are primarily concerned with Eastern Europe and the role of Russia in the European context, as well as with regional conflicts in the Middle East and the rise of China.
+We are primarily concerned with Eastern Europe and Russia, as well as with regional conflicts in the Middle East and the rise of China.